mvolkmann/blog/src/zig.md

 - the type of functions that never finish
 - also the type of break, continue, return, unreachable, and the while construct `while (true) { … }`

+when running test, use the std.testing.allocator so when tests are run, it will flag when memory is not freed.

+Add resources link to Zig Discord.

+A function return type can be a switch expression that determines the actual type returned.

+function names that begin with @ built-in functions. some built-in functions do things that user created functions cannot. what does it mean when the name of a built-in function begins with at symbol, followed by an uppercase letter?
+Runtime safety checks won’t protect you from every possible mistake, but they come close.
+More safety checks are planned in the future.

+does the undefined behavior section of the official docs list all the current runtime safety checks?

+Did you document multiline string literals?

+Add the Ghosty terminal emulator to your list of Ziggy’s cases.

+describe difference between defer and errdefer.

+std.process.args to get command line args.
+Learn how to use this.

+Maybe the purpose of std.heap.ArenaAllocator is that you can use it for allocating many things that don’t need to be individually freed.
+You just defer arena.deinit() one time right after it is created.